evandersondev/user-manager-web/README.md

 - You need installed Docker and Docker Compose in Container or running in local.

+- Also need to clone the backend project from [user-manager-server](https://github.com/evandersondev/user-manager-server).

 - In your terminal, run the steps:

 > `pnpm install` **for install the modules**.